Last Updated on May 5, 2021 by Red Nomad OZ

-My first adventures on the Kanawinka Geotrail pre-date Pilchard by quite a few years But they also pre-date both owning a camera AND knowing that the Kanawinka Geotrail even existed!!
+My first adventures on the Kanawinka Geotrail pre-date Pilchard by quite a few years.
+They also pre-date both owning a camera AND knowing that the Kanawinka Geotrail even existed!!

-Now I know the Geotrail connects 60+ significant sites across South-Eastern South Australia and South-Western Victoria in Australia’s first UNESCO Global Geopark – one of the largest regions of volcanic activity in the world.
-And seeing them all is going to take a longer time than we had available in Spring, 2013 – even though I’d had a head start going back nearly … well, never mind how long!
+Now I know the Geotrail connects 60+ significant sites across South-Eastern South Australia and South-Western Victoria.
+It forms Australia’s first UNESCO Global Geopark – one of the largest regions of volcanic activity in the world.
+Seeing them all was going to take a longer time than we had available.
+Even though I’d had a head start going back nearly … well, never mind how long!

 I’ve even passed through all five Precincts – Craters & Limestone; Plateaus and Falls; Coast & Caves; Cones & Flows; and Lakes & Craters – although I’ve only explored attractions in three.